 In October 2020, we further expanded our capabilities by acquiring CRYOPDP, a leading global provider of innovative temperature-controlled logistics solutions for high value, time critical and temperature-sensitive pharmaceuticals.
 CRYOPDP covers a significant portion of the healthcare temperature-controlled supply chain including packaging, pick-pack kit preparation, premium services and specialty biopharma/pharma courier support.
 This acquisition increased our global presence to a network of 27 global supply chain centers in 13 countries.
 This expanded network gives us a new advantage when serving global multi-national customers and also provides redundancies and backup that reduce supply chain risk for our customers.
 CRYOPDP has also developed a cloud-based logistics platform branded as UnITyTM, which we plan to integrate with our Cryoportal Logistics Management Platform.
 UnITyTM, provides functionalities such as a Transport Management System, Warehousing Management System, Quality Management System, a Customer Experience portal, mobile apps for track and trace during transport and storage as well as integration with transportation agents and business partners.
+During the quarter ended June 30, 2021, we completed the acquisitions of Critical Transport Solutions Australia (CTSA) in Australia and F-airGate in Belgium to further enhance CRYOPDP's existing capabilities in the APAC and EMEA regions.

-Also in October 2020, we made a second acquisition, acquiring MVE Biological Solutions from Chart Industries, Inc. MVE Biological Solutions, or MVE, provides cryobiological storage and transportation solutions for the life sciences industry through its advanced line of cryogenic stainless-steel freezers, aluminum dewars and related ancillary equipment used in the storage and transport of life sciences commodities, which includes the rapidly growing C&GT business.
+Also in October 2020, we made a second acquisition, acquiring MVE Biological Solutions from Chart Industries, Inc. MVE Biological Solutions, or MVE, provides cryobiological storage and transportation solutions for the life sciences industry through its advanced line of cryogenic stainless-steel freezers, aluminum dewars and related ancillary equipment used in the storage and transport of life sciences commodities, which includes the rapidly growing C> business.
 With three primary facilities, located in Ball Ground, Georgia, New Prague, Minnesota and Cheng-du, China, MVE Biological Solutions is a leader in serving the life sciences industry throughout the world.
-The acquisition is a vertical integration that, in addition to expanding our footprint to handle the growing demand driven by the growth in the C&GT market, helps to secure our supply of cryogenic shippers and biostorage equipment.
+The acquisition is a vertical integration that, in addition to expanding our footprint to handle the growing demand driven by the growth in the C> market, helps to secure our supply of cryogenic shippers and biostorage equipment.
 MVE strengthens Cryoport's presence in its Animal Health, Reproductive and Biopharma/Pharma markets.
 Its cryobiological storage and transport clients include cell and gene therapy, medical laboratories, biotech/pharmaceutical research facilities, blood and tissue banks, breeders, veterinary laboratories, large-scale bio-repositories, and fertility clinics.
-The addition of MVE Biological Solutions allows us to capture a greater share of the global spend on supply chain products and services that supports C&GT.
+We believe the addition of MVE Biological Solutions allows us to capture a greater share of the global spend on supply chain products and services that supports C>.

 In May 2019, we expanded our capabilities by acquiring Cryogene Partners, a Texas general partnership doing business as Cryogene Labs, or Cryogene.
 Cryogene is an expanding state-of-the-art temperature-controlled biostorage solutions business strategically located in Houston, Texas.
-Cryogene is an industry leader in the management of pre-clinical services which include critical biological commodities to support clinical research, the advancement of C&GTs, GMP biologics, and public health research.
+Cryogene is an industry leader in the management of pre-clinical services which include critical biological commodities to support clinical research, the advancement of C>s, GMP biologics, and public health research.
 It provides customized, end-to-end chain of custody/chain of condition solutions for its clients.